TL-System/plato/README.md

 ### Plotting runtime results

-If the configuration file contains a `results` section, the selected performance metrics, such as accuracy, will be saved in a `.csv` file in the `results/` directory.
+The selected performance metrics, such as accuracy, will be saved in a `.csv` file in the `results/` directory.
+If the configuration file contains `types` in a `results` section, the performance metrics are in `results.types`.
+Otherwise, the `.csv` file will record global model accuracy and elpased training time of each communication round.

 As `.csv` files, these results can be used however one wishes; an example Python program, called `plot.py`, plots the necessary figures and saves them as PDF files.
 To run this program: